ecfectus/container/README.md

 $container->has('id');//returns bool

-//methods sepcific to this container
+//methods specific to this container

 //bind a service
 $container->bind($id, $callbackOrArray, $share = false);